Group Leader Joanna Zawacka, PhD, Associate Professor

 She completed her postdoctoral training in p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell Biology, Karolinska Institute (2005 – 2006).

-In 2007, she was awarded the Assistant Professor position at the University of Gdansk.
+In 2007, she was awarded Assistant Professor position at the University of Gdansk.
 In 2012 she was recruited to the Department of Microbiology, Tumor and Cell Biology, Karolinska Institute as Assitant Professor and Principal Investigator.

 about our lab